Is Hola VPN Safe? Much Better Hola VPN Alternatives in 2024

 Unlike other free VPNs, TunnelBear gives access to all its servers, which are located in 45+ countries.

 When it comes to streaming and torrenting, the VPN has pretty fast speeds.
-Since you get access to servers in 45+ countries, it’s easy to find nearby servers for decent speeds.
+You get access to servers in 45+ countries, making it easy to find nearby servers for decent speeds.
 Also, you can unblock Netflix, Amazon Prime, and Disney+.
 You also have the Closest Tunnel setting, which is TunnelBear’s quick-connect feature.
 Also, it has SplitBear, which is the VPN’s split-tunneling feature.

 TunnelBear’s biggest drawback is its 500 MB monthly data cap.
-If you mention the VPN on social media, you can get an additional 1 GB.
-However, this is enough only if you browse the internet for a few hours or stream HD content for a few minutes.
+You can get an extra 1 GB if you talk about the VPN on social media.
+But, this is just enough for a few hours of browsing or a few minutes of HD streaming.

-If you upgrade to its paid plans, you have access to unlimited data.
-Also, you can install the VPN on unlimited simultaneous devices.
-Its plans are affordable, but there’s sadly no money-back guarantee.
+Upgrading to paid plans gives you unlimited data.
+You can also install the VPN on unlimited devices at once.
+The plans are affordable, but there’s no money-back guarantee.

 5. hide.me

-hide.me is a good VPN choice for torrenting, as it comes with P2P support.
-Its free plan gives you access to 10 GB per month, so it’s only good for torrenting small files.
+hide.me is great for torrenting, thanks to its P2P support.
+The free plan lets you use 10 GB per month, perfect for small files.

-The provider has some decent security features like full leak protection and a kill switch.
-We performed several leak tests on both distant and nearby servers, and our IP address never leaked.
-Also, it has Stealth Guard, which allows specific apps to work only if the device is connected to the VPN.
+It has good security features like full leak protection and a kill switch.
+We tested it on different servers and our IP address was always safe.
+It also has Stealth Guard for specific app use when connected to the VPN.

-The free plan gives you access to 5+ countries.
-So you can connect to servers in Germany, the Netherlands, Canada, and the US.
-Also, you can install the VPN on 1 device only, and you don’t get streaming support.
+The free plan lets you connect to 5+ countries.
+You can access servers in Germany, the Netherlands, Canada, and the US.
+You can install it on 1 device and it doesn’t support streaming.

-The paid plans give you access to unlimited data and 10 simultaneous connections.
-Also, you unblock 2,000+ servers in 45+ countries.
-Each plan is backed by a 30-day refund.
+Paid plans offer unlimited data and 10 simultaneous connections.
+You also get access to 2,000+ servers in 45+ countries.
+Each plan comes with a 30-day refund.

 Pros